Mobile Health App for Colorectal Cancer Survivors

 The trial information does not specify whether you need to stop taking your current medications.
 It mainly focuses on lifestyle changes and physical activity for colorectal cancer survivors.

-Is the mobile health app safe for colorectal cancer survivors?
+What prior data suggests that this mobile health intervention is safe for colorectal cancer survivors?

 Roberto M Benzo, PhD